Azure/Mission-Critical-Online/src/app/README.md

 # Sample Application

-The AlwaysOn demo application represents a simple game of [Rock-Paper-Scissors-Lizard-Spock](http://www.samkass.com/theories/RPSSL.html).
+The foundational AlwaysOn reference implementation uses a simple web shop catalog application where end users can browse through a catalog of items, see details of an item, and post ratings and comments for items.
+Although fairly straight forward, this application enables the Reference Implementation to demonstrate the asynchronous processing of requests and how to achieve high throughput within a solution.
 The application consists of three components and is implemented in .NET Core and hosted on Azure Kubernetes Service.

 See [Application Design](/docs/reference-implementation/AppDesign-Application-Design.md) for more details about the application.